jnskm/jnskm.github.io/_posts/2022-09-08-jekyll-installed-finally.markdown

 But yes, finally: Jekyll is running on my local machine.
 Next step: push it to GitHub Pages on [jnskm.github.io][jnskm.github.io].
 Fingers crossed.

+Hmm.
+I've updated the assets folder by adding a fonts folder and editing the main.css file, but GitHub Desktop is not registering that these changes have been made.

 [jnskm.github.io]: https://jnskm.github.io